Nexfinity/CakeyBot-Wiki/changelists.md

 title: Changelist Category
 description:
 published: 1
-date: 2025-02-01T06:00:38.783Z
+date: 2025-02-01T06:00:51.374Z
 tags:
 editor: markdown
 dateCreated: 2024-03-07T20:44:02.615Z
 ---

-> **Note:** This is an archived list for our previous changelists.
+> **Note:** This is an archive list for our previous changelists.
 If you are looking for our latest changelist, check out [this page](/changelists/changelist-2025).
 {.is-info}

 # [2024](/changelists/changelist-2024)